jvfe/project_panglaodb/manuscript.md

 ### PanglaoDB

-[PanglaoDB](https://panglaodb.se/index.html) [@doi:10.1093/database/baz046] is a public database that contains data and metadata on hundreds of single-cell RNA sequencing experiments, providing extensive information on cell types, genes and tissues, as well as manually and community curated cell type markers (Table @tbl:panglao).
+[PanglaoDB](https://panglaodb.se/index.html) [@doi:10.1093/database/baz046] is a public database that contains data and metadata on hundreds of single-cell RNA sequencing experiments, providing extensive information on cell types, genes and tissues, as well as manually and community curated cell type markers (Tables @tbl:panglao and @tbl:panglao2).
 It also provides a rich web user interface for easy data acquisition, including database dumps for bulk downloads.

 |	|Mus musculus 	| Homo sapiens|
 |:--:|:-------------:|:---------------:|